Efficiently Guiding Imitation Learning Agents with Human Gaze: Approach

 \subsubsection{Auxiliary Gaze Loss for BCO}

 For BCO \cite{torabi2018behavioral}, we incorporate CGL as part of learning the imitation policy after the agent learns an inverse-dynamics model of the environment.
-Similar to Torabi et al. \shortcite{torabi2018behavioral}, we use a neural network with three convolutional layers and one fully-connected layer using a stack of four consecutive frames as input.
+Similar to Torabi et al. \cite{torabi2018behavioral}, we use a neural network with three convolutional layers and one fully-connected layer using a stack of four consecutive frames as input.
 The output is the probability distribution over the discrete action space of the Atari domain.
 The network is learned using maximum likelihood estimation (MLE), finding the network parameters that best match the provided state-action pairs -- states $s_i$ obtained from a demonstrated trajectory $\tau_i$ and actions $\widetilde{a_i}$ recovered from the inverse dynamics model.
-The new loss function is a weighted combination of the standard cross-entropy loss for MLE and CGL applied to the intermediate output of the second convolutional layer (a spatial map of size $32\times9\times9$) as shown below.
+The new loss function is a weighted combination of the standard cross-entropy loss for MLE and CGL applied to the output of the last convolutional layer as shown below.